 Just like you desire respect from others for the lifetime of positive actions or achievements you make, God desires respect because of all that He is.
-With NFL players making choices to not stand for our national anthem, their negative actions may not bring them the respect they yearn for, due to their lack of understanding the significance of their action.
+With NFL players making the choice not to stand for our national anthem, their negative actions may not bring them the respect they yearn for, due to their lack of understanding the significance of their action.

 However, God’s being far outreaches the capability of our mental capacity for understanding, whether we are an NFL player or one of the five smartest people in history (Albert Einstein, Leonardo da Vinci, Terence Tao, Stephen Hawking, Nikola Tesla).
 Perceptive brains (nor inanimate footballs) make the man – God does!